Fitzroy Football Club: Early years

-The Fitzroy Football Club was formed at a meeting at the Brunswick Hotel on 26 September 1883, at a time when Melbourne's population was rapidly increasing.
+The Fitzroy Football Club was formed at a meeting at the Brunswick Hotel, Fitzroy on 26 September 1883, at a time when Melbourne's population was rapidly increasing.
 The Victorian Football Association (VFA) made changes to their rules, allowing Fitzroy to join as the seventh club in 1884, playing in the maroon and blue colours of the local Normanby Junior Football Club.